nbari/dbre/content/_index.md

   solutions in database reliability.
 - **Submit Tutorials:** Offer step-by-step guides on DBRE tools and practices.

-Create a pull request on our GitHub repository to submit your content [GitHub dbre](https://github.com/nbari/dbre).
+Create a pull request on our GitHub repository to submit your content [here ✏️](https://github.com/nbari/dbre)

 Together, let's build a comprehensive resource that helps everyone enhance their database reliability and performance.